SharePoint/PnP-Guidance/articles/workflows-actions-events-and-forms-sharepoint-add-in.md

 - Custom workflows may be deployed and associated with the Host-web in SharePoint in several ways.
 	- Workflows created in Visual Studio are automatically packaged inside features for deployment.
 	- Workflows created in SharePoint designer must be exported and imported to deploy them from a development server to a production server.
 	- Workflows may also be deployed and associated with the Host-web in SharePoint via the remote provisioning pattern.
-See the [Site Provisioning (SharePoint Add-in Recipe)](SharePoint-Add-In-Recipe-site-provisioning.md) for more details about the remote provisioning pattern.
+See the [Site provisioning (SharePoint Add-in Recipe)](site-provisioning-sharepoint-add-in.md) for more details about the remote provisioning pattern.

 The following code sample demonstrates how to use CSOM to provision a workflow and the lists which support the workflow.